How to Extract Line Items from UK Builders' Merchant Invoices

 Industry GuidesConstructionUKExceljob costingbuilders merchants

-To extract line items from builders merchant invoice files from Travis Perkins, Jewson, Howdens, Selco, or MKM, the useful output is one row per product line, with the invoice-level fields repeated on every row: supplier, invoice number, invoice date, account reference, VAT treatment, and invoice totals.
+For Travis Perkins, Jewson, Howdens, Selco, or MKM invoices, the useful export is one row per product line, with invoice-level fields repeated on every row: supplier, invoice number, invoice date, account reference, VAT treatment, and invoice totals.
 For UK trade suppliers, the export that saves the most work is an Excel or CSV file that keeps SKUs, quantities, unit prices, line totals, and delivery or order references intact, because those are the fields bookkeepers need for VAT checks, job costing, and spend analysis.

 That is why a Travis Perkins invoice to spreadsheet workflow or a Jewson invoice PDF to Excel workflow usually falls apart when it only captures header totals.
 A builder or construction bookkeeper does not just need proof that an invoice existed.
 They need to see what was bought, how much was bought, what VAT treatment applied, and which branch, delivery note, or account reference ties the purchase back to a supplier account or project.

-The line-item rows need their own discipline.
-A Howdens invoice line items extract is only useful if it keeps the product code or SKU, description, quantity, unit price, line total, and any line-level VAT treatment that appears on the document.
-The same rule applies to Travis Perkins timber lines, Jewson civils materials, Selco sundries, or MKM plumbing and heating supplies.
-Merchant layouts vary, but they all carry enough repeated structure to support a repeatable extraction approach.
+The line-item fields need the same discipline.
+A Howdens invoice line items extract is only useful if it keeps the product code or SKU, description, quantity, unit price, line total, VAT rate, VAT amount, and any job code, plot number, or site reference shown on the invoice.
+The same row design applies to Travis Perkins timber lines, Jewson civils materials, Selco sundries, MKM plumbing and heating supplies, US lumberyard invoices from Builders FirstSource, 84 Lumber, and US LBM, and HVAC supplier invoice PDF to Excel workflows where job-costing and supplier detail need to stay visible.

 Part numbers, abbreviations, and depot references are not clutter.
 In builders' merchant workflows they are often the only precise way to tell one material line from another, especially when descriptions are shortened to fit narrow columns.
 That matters for supplier queries, stock checks, job-cost reviews, and month-end analysis where "timber" or "fittings" is too vague to trust.

-Normalization matters just as much as field selection.
-Dates should be standardized, quantities and prices should land as numbers, column names should stay stable across merchants, and line totals should remain distinct from invoice totals.
-That is what turns a merchant invoice to CSV construction workflow into something that works in pivot tables and review sheets instead of becoming another cleanup task.
+Normalisation matters just as much as field selection.
+Dates should be standardised, quantities and prices should land as numbers, column names should stay stable across merchants, and line totals should remain distinct from invoice totals.
+That is what turns a merchant-invoice CSV export into something that works in pivot tables and review sheets instead of becoming another cleanup task.

 This is also why invoice line item extraction is more than a technical feature name.
 In practice, it is the row design that lets a Selco invoice export Excel file support supplier analysis and lets an MKM invoice bookkeeping sheet roll straight into reconciliation, month-end review, or per-job material costing.